abhishek-kumar-code/Redfish_Public/Specification.md

  Collection(*NamespaceQualifiedTypeName*)

-where *NamespaceQualifiedTypeName* is the namespace or alias qualified name of the primitive, structured, or enumeration type.
+where *NamespaceQualifiedTypeName* is the namespace qualified name of the primitive, structured, or enumeration type.

 ##### Additional Properites